Burning Ice: Guo Yu (Dai Xu)

-Feng-tian Li (Li Ning)
+Li Fengtian (Ning Li)

-Feng-tian Li is a loner with a dark past.
-He works as a mortician by day, by night he solves problems for the underworld.
+Li Fengtian is a loner with a dark past.
+He works as a mortician by day, and by night he solves problems for the underworld.
 From collecting debts, to making sure problems disappear.
 Hired to collect one debt, he discovers a journal that brings a cash windfall for the people he works for, including answers to his son's suicide.
 This pulls him into the middle of a complex mystery of murder and deception.
 While he plots revenge against those responsible for his son's death, it might unexpectedly also lead to the identity of the mysterious serial killer- The Snowman.

 Episodes

 EP.1 The Snowman Reappears

 The mysterious and unsolved “Snowman” murder case rattles the city, with the killer taunting the police with notes saying “Come to catch me” at the crime scenes.
-With a last hope of breaking the case, the chief calls back the dismissed and rogue detective, Liang Yan.
-While the local public defender, Yu Guo, has chance reencounter with his high school love, Hui-ru Zhu, as she gets embroiled in a homicide case.
+With a last hope of breaking the case, the chief calls back the dismissed and rogue detective, Yan Liang.
+While the local public defender, Guo Yu, has a chance reencounter with his high school love, Zhu Huiru, as she gets embroiled in a homicide case.

 EP.2 A Key Witness

 Detective Yan discovers some interesting details about “The Snowman” case while scrutinizing one of the crime scenes.
 He finds out about a local hoodlum that goes by the name of Blondie, who says he caught a glimpse of the killer.

-Without knowing anything about the underworld, local lawyer Yu pays Blondie to act as a mediator for Hui-ru in negotiating with the gangsters.
-Come the night of the planned meeting and “negotiation”, Yu and Hui-ru accidentally kill Blondie in a struggle for their lives.
+Without knowing anything about the underworld, local lawyer Yu pays Blondie to act as a mediator for Huiru in negotiating with the gangsters.
+Come the night of the planned meeting and “negotiation”, Yu and Huiru accidentally kill Blondie in a struggle for their lives.

 EP.3 Mysterious Man

-Yu and Hui-ru unravel after the killing of Blondie.
+Yu and Huiru unravel after the killing of Blondie.
 A mysterious man appears to help them clean the crime scene, erasing all the evidence of them being there.
-When Blondie's body is found by the police, Yu and Hui-ru automatically become suspects because they were seen the last people seen with him.
-Without any concrete proof the police have to let them go.
+When Blondie's body is found by the police, Yu and Huiru automatically become suspects because they were the last people seen with him.
+Without any concrete proof, the police have to let them go.

 EP.4 The Snowman Revelation

 Without any new evidence or suspects, Detective Yan has no choice but to start over from the beginning.
-Wen Luo, a former forensic medical examiner, and Yan's ex-partner, enters the picture.
+Luo Wen, a former forensic medical examiner, and Yan's ex-partner, enters the picture.